Brighton-Le-Sands, New South Wales: Storm damage

-Wind storms would deposit sand on The Grand Parade and The Esplanade making them impassable and eroding the sand dunes.
-Periodically wave damage would erode the beach.
-The worst damage to the beach occurred on 13 June 1966 (Sydney Morning Herald, 15 June 1966).
+Up until the 1960s prevalent southerly winds would deposit sand on The Grand Parade and The Esplanade making them almost impassable.
+Sand dunes were still a feature of the waterfront in those days, but they have all but vanished now owing to sand mining & erosion.
+Typically wave damage would erode the beach; the worst damage occurred on 13 June 1966 (Sydney Morning Herald, 15 June 1966).